digimori/PersonalLibraryApp/README.md

 Pages post-login:
 - Profile
     - Display reading (to-read) list
-        - Perhaps as a carousel if we can get it to function

 - Reading list (dropdown menu in nav-bar)
     - (Get/View) To read
     - (Get/View) Read
-    - (Get/View) Pre-order

 - Database schema (To Read):
     - Title